ecmwf/pdbufr/docs/read_bufr.rst

     **Tree mode**

     When ``mode`` is "tree" the contents of a BUFR message/subset is interpreted as a hierarchy.
-This is based on certain group of BUFR keys (e.g. keys related instrumentation, location etc), which according to the `WMO BUFR manual <https://community.wmo.int/activity-areas/wmo-codes/manual-codes/bufr-edition-3-and-crex-edition-1>`_ introduce a new hierarchy level.
+This is based on a certain group of BUFR keys (related instrumentation, location etc), which according to the `WMO BUFR manual <https://community.wmo.int/activity-areas/wmo-codes/manual-codes/bufr-edition-3-and-crex-edition-1>`_ introduce a new hierarchy level.
 So ``read_bufr`` traverses this hierarchy and when all the columns are collected and the all the filters match a new record is added to the output.
 With this it is possible that several records extracted from the same message/subset.

     **Flat mode**

     When ``mode`` is "flat" there can be at most one record per message/subset in the output.
 In the resulting DataFrame the column names are the original ecCodes keynames containing the rank e.g. "#1#latitude#".
-The following set of keys are always omitted:
+The following set of keys are omitted:

     * "unexpandedDescriptors"
     * non-element keys (i.e. when the identifier id available as keyname->code is not 0)